The Guide

 7. Notifications

 Get pushed when something happens.
-DrainCtl supports multiple notification targets — any combination of webhooks (Slack, Teams, PagerDuty, custom HTTP endpoints) and ntfy.sh topics.
+DrainCtl supports multiple notification targets — any combination of webhooks (Slack, Teams, PagerDuty, custom HTTP endpoints), ntfy.sh topics, and email via SMTP.
 Each target has its own triggers and repeat interval.

 Setup

-# Set a webhook target (Slack, Teams, PagerDuty, custom endpoint, etc.)
+# Add a webhook target (Slack, Teams, PagerDuty, custom endpoint, etc.)

-# Set an ntfy target (push notifications on your phone!)
+# Add an ntfy target (push notifications on your phone!)

 # View notification status